itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Precondition: it is the opponents turn

-Trigger: the network code calls a moveOpponent() function
+Trigger: the network code receives a move from the opponent

 Scenario:
-  1. the network code recieves a move from the opponent player's computer
+  1. The network code receives a move from the opponent player's computer
-  2. some moveOpponent() function is called
-  3. the game checks if the move is allowed or a piece has been jumped, and updates the game state accordingly
+  2. The game checks if the move is allowed or a piece has been jumped, and updates the game state accordingly
-  4. tell the GUI to redraw the new game state
+  3. Tell the GUI to redraw the new game state

 Post Condition: the game checks if the move is allowed (see validate move)